Lewice/Lewice.github.io/README.md

   <h3>Employee of the Month</h3>
 <div class="employee-box">
   <img src="Zach_employee_of_the_month.jpg" alt="Employee of the Week!">
-  <p>Meet our exceptional employee of the month, John Doe!
+  <p>Meet our exceptional employee of the month, Zach!
 He consistently goes above and beyond in providing excellent service to our customers.
-Congratulations, John!</p>
+Congratulations, Zach!</p>
 </div>